Zoom Meetings: Duke Terms of Service

 Privacy with Duke's Zoom

-Duke src="https://duke.service-now.com/s corporate contract was executed with Zoom in March of 2019.
-This contract was reviewed and signed off on by Duke" Legal, Privacy and Security Offices.
+Duke's corporate contract was executed with Zoom in March of 2019.
+This contract was reviewed and signed off on by Duke's Legal, Privacy and Security Offices.
 The Duke-Zoom contract has provisions that protect privacy and implement security protections which supersede the standard EULA (End User License Agreement) that an individual sees when signing up for a free or consumer account with Zoom.
 Specifically:

 - Zoom does not have ownership of content or data originated from Duke that is stored or transmitted using Zoom.
 For privacy and intellectual property implications of recorded class sessions, the same policies apply on campus and online.
-The Duke Policy on Intellectual Property Rights in the Faculty Handbook (Appendix P) “reaffirms [the university’s] traditional commitment to the personal ownership of intellectual property rights in works of the intellect by their individual creators…”.
-See keepteaching.duke.edu for more information.
+The Duke Policy on Intellectual Property Rights in the Faculty Handbook (Appendix M) “reaffirms [the university’s] traditional commitment to the personal ownership of intellectual property rights in works of the intellect by their individual creators…”.
+See Keeping a College Class Going During an Emergency for more information.

 - Zoom maintains physical and technical safeguards to prevent unauthorized disclosure of or access to Duke Data and complies with the Duke’s Data Security requirements as outlined in the contract.